Korean War Legacy Project

 The Realities of the Bitter Cold

 Kenneth Warner shares his first experience ever with death.
-Having never seen a dead body, he explains that one of his primary tasks was to retrieve the deceased from battle.
+Having never seen a dead body, he explains one of his primary tasks was to retrieve the deceased from battle.
 He describes the shock from seeing bodies frozen solid and the struggle in trying to find the most respectable approach in removing them for transport.
-He recalls hearing the moaning and whimpering of the Chinese Prisoners of War as they stood barefoot in the ice and snow suffering terribly from frostbite.
+He recalls hearing the moaning and whimpering of the Chinese Prisoners of War as they stood barefoot in the ice and snow, suffering terribly from frostbite.

 Tags: 1950 Battle of Chosin Reservoir, 11/27-12/13,Chinese,Cold winters,Front lines